alanleal-econ/SpatialEconometrics.jl/README.md

 You can find details on SpatialEconometrics.jl functions, as well as their usage in the [package website](https://www.alanleal-econ.com/SpatialEconometrics).

-In this docs folder, you can find many resources related to the package and its use.

 **Questions**

 Questions should me directed to the e-mail:prof@alanleal-econ.com